For Those Caring for Someone with Wet AMD

 Caregiving is demanding work, especially for those who are still raising their own families and/or who work full-time.
 You will need to take breaks and prepare for emergencies.

-To do list: Where possible create a network of people and organizations who can assist you with caregiving, including family, friends, and volunteers from social service organizations.
+To do list: Create a network of people and organisations who can assist you with caregiving, including family, friends, paid health aides and volunteers from social service organisations.